Fair and Acceptable Usage Policy

 Please read this policy carefully.
 We intend to provide a fast and reliable set of services for you to use.
 This policy sets out the terms under which these services are made available to you and the part you can play to ensure all users enjoy the experience.

-If we suspect that you are in breach of this User Policy or do things which adversely affect the services we provide to other users, we reserve the right to suspend or terminate your access to the services without liability to you.
+If we suspect that you are in breach of this User Policy or do things that adversely affect the services we provide to other users, we reserve the right to suspend or terminate your access to the services without liability to you.
 We will give you notice of suspension or termination as soon as it is practical to do so.

 The details provided by you on registration are important and must be accurate and complete.
 It is in your interest to notify us immediately of any changes which are relevant to your registration and you agree to do so by informing us at firstname.lastname@example.org